swung-research/3d-csem-open-source-landscape/README.md

 # Open-source landscape for 3D CSEM modelling

 > Werthmüller, D., R. Rochlitz, O. Castillo Reyes, and L. Heagy,
-> Open-source landscape for 3D CSEM modelling: Submitted to XYZ.
+> Open-source landscape for 3D CSEM modelling:
+> Submitted to Geophysical Journal International.

 This repository contains the LaTeX source of the manuscript as well as the